coreinfrastructure/best-practices-badge/doc/other.md

 ## Potential other criteria

+Here are some potential ideas for criteria (or where to get them) that need to be reviewed.

+- Perhaps generalize some Node.js practices:
+  - The GPG keys of every person who signs releases is in the project README https://github.com/nodejs/node#release-team
+  - We have a private repository for security issues and every member of that team is required to have 2FA enabled on their GitHub account.
+  - We’re considering requiring GPG signing of all of their commits as well.

 *   Issue tracking (This must be different for big projects like the Linux kernel; it is not clear how to capture that.):
     -   Issue tracking for defects.